stelcodes/nuzzle/README.md

 ## API
 All of Nuzzle's API is just three functions in the `codes.stel.nuzzle.api` namespace: `start-server`, `inspect` and `export`.
 All three of these functions accept one argument: the `global-config` map.
 - `start-server`: A helper function for development.
 Starts a `http-kit` server which builds each page from scratch upon each request.
 Returns a function to stop the server.
 - `inspect`: A helper function for development.
 Returns a modified `site-config` map with all the modifications Nuzzle makes before sending the page data to the user's rendering function.
-These additions include removing drafts, adding tag index pages, adding group index pages, and adding `:uri` and `:render-content-fn` keys where appropriate.
+These additions include removing drafts, adding tag index pages, adding group index pages, and adding `:uri` and `:render-content` keys where appropriate.
 - `export`: Exports the static site to disk, creating `:target-dir` if necessary.
 Copies the contents of `:static-dir` into `:target-dir`.

 ## Configuration